smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 ### Check the timestamp of the latest answer

-The aggregator updates its `latestAnswer` when the value deviates beyond a specified threshold or when the heartbeat idle time has passed.
+Chainlink Price Feeds do not provide streaming data.
+Rather, the aggregator updates its `latestAnswer` when the value deviates beyond a specified threshold or when the heartbeat idle time has passed.
 You can find the heartbeat and deviation values for each data feed at [data.chain.link](https://data.chain.link/) or in the [Contract Addresses](/docs/reference-contracts/) lists.

 Your application should track the `latestTimestamp` variable or use the `updatedAt` value from the `latestRoundData()` function to make sure that the latest answer is recent enough for your application to use it.
 If your application detects that the reported answer is not updated within the heartbeat or within time limits that you determine are acceptable for your application, pause operation or switch to an alternate operation mode while identifying the cause of the delay.